 What Does This Mean for Borrowers?

-It’s important to note that, when it comes to borrowing for medical school, loan interest rates offered by the federal government, along with the terms and conditions, might be different from borrowing as an undergrad.
+It’s important to note that when it comes to borrowing for medical school, loan terms and conditions offered by the federal government might be different from borrowing as an undergrad.
 This is one of the basics of student loans that it’s helpful to understand when it comes to the average medical school debt.

-Some med students may benefit from scholarships and loan forgiveness programs that could cut their costs substantially.
-But many will end up making loan payments for years—or even decades.
+Some med students may benefit from finding scholarships and loan forgiveness programs that may cut their costs substantially.
+But many will end up making loan payments for years — or even decades.

-So what does the average medical student debt look like?
-According to the number crunchers at EducationData, the average doctor will ultimately pay from $135,000 to $440,000 for his or her educational loans, with interest factored in.
+So what does the average debt after medical school look like?
+According to EDI, the average doctor will ultimately pay from $135,000 to $440,000 for their educational loans, with interest factored in.

 Source: Association of American Medical Colleges